Skip to main content

 What's a bitwise operation?

 Operations that work on individual bits: AND (&), OR (|), XOR (^), NOT (~), and shifts (<<, >>).
 They're used for flags, permissions, compression, cryptography, and performance-critical code.
-Understanding binary makes bitwise operations intuitive.
+Understanding binary makes bitwise operations easier to reason about.

 Why do programmers need to know binary?